 Due to the large number of inquiries only those performers chosen to perform at the festival will be contacted by the end of January.

 A soul-groovin', rhythm-and-blues havin', funk rock band.

 Finalist In The Lansing City Pulse Top of The Town awards for Best Cover Band

 Sponsored by The DMB

 The Artist Demonstration Area promotes art inquiry and supplements community art education by providing festival visitors with an opportunity to ask questions and chat with artists at work.
 The Artist Demonstration Area presents artists working with glass, metal, collage, prints, paint, assemblage, ceramics, fiber and computers.
 The Artist Demonstration Area also showcases poetry and theater, in an effort to broaden the festival’s artistic scope and range of experience.

-Poetry Chalking with members of the MSU Center for Poetry
+1:15 PM - Poetry Chalking with members of the MSU Center for poetry.

-Michelle Root-Berstein, former editor of the Haiku Society of America’s Journal, Frog Pond, will be leading an interactive workshop on haiku writing.
+Conducted by Michele Root-Berstein, former editor of the Haiku Society of America’s journal, Frog Pond.

 2-4 PM – Meet the leadership: Steph Angel, Executive Editor and Rebecca Poynter, President